Learn how to make, use, and store coriander powder along with its benefits and recipes to try.

 Recipes to try

-I use coriander seeds in many home-style curries along with other powdered spices like cumin powder and turmeric powder.
-Here are some recipes where coriander powder is an important ingredient and cannot be skipped.
+I use coriander seeds in many home-style curries along with other powdered spices like cumin and turmeric.
+Here are some recipes where it is an important ingredient and cannot be skipped.

 Pick the stones, dried stem or any dirt before roasting or sun-drying the coriander seeds.